culshoefer/codeCurriculum-gitbook/README.md

 Open your Terminal and then:

  * If you are using *Ubuntu*, enter `sudo apt-get install python-pygame`.
 It might ask you for a password; in that case enter it.
- * If you are using *ArchLinx* enter `sudo pacman install python-pygame`.
+ * If you are using *ArchLinux*, enter `sudo pacman install python-pygame`.
 It might (again) ask you for a password; in that case enter it.